connectrpc/connect-python/docs/interceptors.md

             if not authorization or not authorization.startswith("Bearer "): raise ConnectError(Code.UNAUTHENTICATED)
             token = authorization[len("Bearer "):]
-            if token not in valid_tokens:
+            if token not in self._valid_tokens:
                 raise ConnectError(Code.PERMISSION_DENIED)
             return _auth_token.set(token)